Fimfiction

-FIMFiction (also called FIMFiction.net or FIMFic) is a fan site for the collection, sharing, and discussion of fan fiction based on the animated television series My Little Pony: Friendship Is Magic.
+Fimfiction, (Note: Officially capitalized as Fimfiction despite logo and site footer using FIMFiction.) known as Fimfic for short is a fan site for the collection, sharing, and discussion of fan fiction based on the animated television series My Little Pony: Friendship Is Magic.
 Launched on July 10, 2011, it is the largest hub for the My Little Pony fandom's literary community.
-By July 2015, FIMFiction had 185,014 users and 86,009 published stories.
-As of November 2025, the website has over 600,000 registered users and over 150,000 approved stories.
+By July 2015, Fimfiction had 185,014 registered users and 86,009 published stories.

-FIMFiction features thousands of user groups that cover topics from proofreading to character discussions that serve as a "writing school".
+Fimfiction features thousands of user groups that cover topics from proofreading to character discussions that serve as a "writing school".
 Academic studies have identified a system of "distributed mentoring" (in which writers receive feedback from various members across different channels) within the My Little Pony fan fiction community.

-Unlike many fan fiction communities that tend to mostly be female, FIMFiction has a predominantly male audience.
+Unlike many fan fiction communities that tend to mostly be female, Fimfiction has a predominantly male audience.

+In June 2025, facing significant abuse from spam accounts, user registration was disabled.
+As of February 2026, accounts can only be created by staff, with prospective users instructed to request account creation on the platform's official Discord server.